Part 5. Protein structure annotation settings

 server in order to perform a search for structural pockets

 within a given query protein.
-Such identified pockets can
+Identified pockets can

 be filtered by their area or volume.
-These putative
+They

 interacting sites automatically performed using the